exskandr/dst/README.md

 **
-This project was created for educational purposes to explore the topic of computer vision.
-It uses YOLOv8 and ultralytics.
-The task performed by the application is to detect objects in the video stream, and you can use the cursor to select up to three objects to track.
-Binding to the tracking object is not implemented.
+This project is created for educational purposes to explore the topic of computer vision.
+It utilizes YOLOv8 and ultralytics.
+The program's task is to detect objects in a video stream, and with the cursor, up to three objects can be selected for tracking.

+Functionality for binding the tracked object to a specific position has been added.
+Adding objects occurs not in a list, but in a dictionary, which will allow for storing additional necessary data in the future.

 To run the project, you need to add your own video stream and your own model.